Top LOOKS for College Towns

 Q: Are college towns only for students?

-Q: Do college towns have better public transportation?
+Q: Do college towns have better services and events?